awillats/clinc/publish/gen/mc_pf_audio.md

 ### Code implementation

 Software for data generation, analysis, and plotting is available at https://github.com/awillats/clinc.
-Both linear-gaussian and spiking networks are simulated with code built from the [Brian2](https://elifesciences.org/articles/47314) spiking neural network simulator.
+Both linear-Gaussian and spiking networks are simulated with code built from the [Brian2](https://elifesciences.org/articles/47314) spiking neural network simulator.
 This allows for highly modular code with easily interchanged neuron models and standardized output preprocessing and plotting.
-It was necessary to write an additional custom extension to Brian2 in order to capture delayed linear-gaussian interactions, available at [brian_delayed_gaussian](https://github.com/awillats/brian_delayed_gaussian).
+It was necessary to write an additional custom extension to Brian2 in order to capture delayed linear-Gaussian interactions, available at [brian_delayed_gaussian](https://github.com/awillats/brian_delayed_gaussian).
-With this added functionality, it is possible to compare the equivalent network parameters only changing linear-gaussian versus spiking dynamics and inspect differences solely due to spiking.
+With this added functionality, it is possible to compare the equivalent network parameters only changing linear-Gaussian versus spiking dynamics and inspect differences solely due to spiking.
 `<!-- - introduces additional difficulties associated with estimation based on spiking observations, nonlinearities -->`{=html}